-These are the results of the current New Work Barometer
+Here are the results of the latest New Work Barometer survey

 How do we want to work?
-And how should our work be organised? we asked a selection of the youngest employees as part of our study on workplace design for Generation Z at the end of 2019.
-At the time, there were only very subtle signs of a trend reversal: work should be more flexible in terms of time and place, more often in project teams and more agile, but not necessarily less hierarchical, was the basic tenor.
+And how should our work be organised?
+We asked a selection of recent job starters these questions in our study looking at workplace design for Generation Z at the end of 2019.
+At that moment a turning point was starting to emerge very imperceptibly, with people hoping for more time and place flexibility, more project team collaboration and a work approach that’s more agile but not necessarily less hierarchical – that was the basic message.

-And today, two years - and a major caesura in the form of the pandemic - later: what about flexible working days, flat hierarchies and more personal responsibility?
+And now, two years later and after a huge hiatus in the form of the pandemic: where are we with flexible working days, flat hierarchies and more self-accountability?
 The visions of the New Work movement have become more tangible in recent months.
-According to the New Work Barometer, which was recently compiled by the SRH Berlin University of Applied Sciences together with Personalmagazin and Commax Consulting, however, smaller and medium-sized companies implement New Work more comprehensively than larger companies.
+However, small and medium-sized businesses are embracing New Work more systematically than larger organisations, according to the New Work Barometer – which was recently created by SRH Berlin University of Applied Sciences in collaboration with Personalmagazin and Commax Consulting.

-Frithjof Bergmann died in the USA on 23 May 2021 at the age of 90.
-The philosopher coined the term New Work and popularised the idea of freer working under principles such as freedom, self-responsibility, meaning, development and social responsibility as well as an understanding of psychological empowerment.
-His ideas fell on fertile ground in Germany and changed our view of work.
+On 23rd May 2021, Frithjof Bergmann passed away in the USA at the age of 90.
+The philosopher coined the term New Work and popularised the idea of a more flexible approach to working based on principles like freedom, self-accountability, intention, development and social responsibility, as well as an understanding of psychological empowerment.
+In Germany his ideas fell on fertile ground, and changed the way we look at work.

-The most important innovation in recent months has been greater work autonomy.
-But it is only one aspect of the transformation of the working world.
-The following New Work models are being implemented more and more frequently in both large and smaller companies:
+The most important new feature in recent months has been more autonomy at work.
+But that’s only a partial aspect of transformation in the workplace.
+The following New Work models are increasingly being implemented in both large and small companies:

-It is interesting to note that there is hardly any difference in the understanding of New Work in small and large companies, but in everyday life, i.e. with regard to the measures used, it looks different again.
+It’s interesting to note that the understanding of New Work is near enough identical in both small and large companies, although in practice – i.e. with regard to the measures put in place – things do look rather different.

 New Work Tools in large companies

-In small and medium-sized enterprises, i.e. companies with up to 1000 employees, the study found that an average of 7.54 measures out of 34 are implemented, while in large companies the figure is 1.5 measures higher.
-It is noticeable that in smaller companies tools and methods are used more often that involve a stronger democratisation of company structures.
-The balance of power is changed in favour of the employees through flat hierarchies and a democratic organisational constitution, while management practices and the handling of resources often remain the same in large companies.
+In small and medium-sized firms employing up to around 1000, an average of 7.54 of these measures are being implemented according to our survey, while the figure is higher by 1.5 measures for large companies.
+It is noticeable that tools and methods involving a more significant level of democratisation within the corporate structure are more frequently applied in small companies.
+The power relations are altered in favour of employees as a result of flat hierarchies and a democratic constitution, while management practices and resource handling often stay the same in large companies.

-The speed of change in organisations is often also a question of size: small changes can be implemented more quickly than large ones – and in small companies a more comprehensive transformation can be realised more quickly.
+The speed at which changes take effect in organisations is often a question of size as well: small-scale changes can be implemented faster than large ones – and in small companies a radical transformation can be achieved more quickly.

-As office furnishers who accompany their clients throughout the entire office design process, we often see that organisational developments go hand in hand with spatial ones – and that a realignment of the office environment has an impact on the behaviour and experience of employees.
+As an office outfitter that supports customers throughout the office design process, we frequently see that organisational developments go hand in hand with spatial ones – and that redesigning the office environment has an impact on how employees behave and what they experience.

-That's why we like to work with our partners and clients with target images: Which aspects of your work culture do you want to change?
-Which of your strengths do you want to continue to use - and what is the focus less on?
-After all, an open office concept, agile project work or a shared workplace should not be implemented as an end in itself - but to make your company more successful, your employees more motivated and future applicants even more suitable.
+For this reason we like to use target visions when we work with partners and customers: what aspects of your work culture would you like to change?
+Which of your strengths would you like to carry on using – and where does the focus lie less?
+After all the goal is not to achieve an open office concept, agile project work or a shared workspace for the sake of it – the point is to make your company more successful, more motivating for your workforce and more attractive to prospective job applicants.

-In this article we refer to the following articles:
+In this feature we used the following articles as reference sources: